Congratulations to our PhD student, Tamar Dreifuss, for winning the 2018 Biomedical Engineering award for outstanding students!

 Congratulations to our PhD student, Rinat Meir, on the birth of her daughter!

-Our latest research will be published in Theranostics, and featured on the December cover of the journal.
+Our latest research published in Theranostics is featured on the December cover of the journal.

 We show that personalized, targeted gold nanoparticles based on molecular profiling of tumors can enhance radiotherapy of cancer.

 Read the full paper here: http://www.thno.org/v07p3962 ,